COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

 | testThreadPoolProfileTime | 15%   | `generateProfileThreadPool`, `accumulateSessionToProfile`, `combineTwoProfiles`, `postProcess` |

-:warning: Since GitHub Actions has a [2-core CPU limit](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for--private-repositories) for private repo, the result of `testParallelProfileTime` does not count, please submit the screenshot on your local machine :warning:
+:warning: Since GitHub Actions has a [2-core CPU limit](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for--private-repositories) for private repo, the results of `testParallelProfileTime` and `testThreadPoolProfileTime` from GitHub Actions are not meaningful.
+The TA will run every student's code under the same 8-core machine :warning:

 ### Performance gain

 We want the threadpool mode profiling can achieve a comparable, even better performance than the parallel mode.
-Let's denote the ratio of parallelProfileTime and threadPoolProfileTime as s, the performance gain score is computed as:
+Let's denote the ratio of `parallelProfileTime` and `threadPoolProfileTime` as s, the performance gain score is computed as:

 - s < 0.8: score = 0
 - s > 0.8: score = 30 * (s - 0.8) / (max(s) - 0.8)

 If you can pass the `testThreadPoolProfileTime`, which correspond to the baseline value of s (0.8), you can start receiving the performance gain score.
 The max performance gain will get full score (30) for this part.
+For each student, the s value will be evaluated 3 times, and the average will be used in computing the score.

+We have two hints for you to increase the performance of the threadpool mode:

+- The database file is fixed.
+You can do some pre-analysis on the db.json or observe the threadpool's process, better split the workload for each thread, finally reducing the idle wait time.
+- The parallel stream uses full available core by default.
+Since thread create/destory also incurs overhead, bigger thread pool does not always mean better performance.
+You can study on the size of thread pool.

-For your reference, here's the result on the TA's machine (M2 Macbook Air, 8-core CPU, 8GB RAM) for the three modes:
+For your reference, here's the result on the TA's machine (M2 Macbook Air, 8-core CPU, 8GB RAM) for the three modes.
+For the threadpool mode, we split the sessions equally to each thread.

 | Profile Mode | Duration (ms) | Scale |
 |--------------|---------------|-------|